‘B&B’ Recap For Wednesday, May 1: Wyatt & Flo Kiss After Fighting With Sally

 — Bold & The Beautiful (@BandB_CBS) May 2, 2019

 Wyatt Spencer (Darin Brooks) and Sally Spectra (Courtney Hope) argued, per Soap Central.
-He wanted her to join him and Flo for dinner.
+He wanted her to join Flo and himself for dinner.
 Sally said that she was too busy with work.
-Wyatt was frustrated because she had been working a lot.
+Wyatt was frustrated, because she had been working a lot.
 Sally was irked because he wanted to spend time with his ex-girlfriend.
 Wyatt insisted that she was just a friend.
 Sally left the room in a huff after telling him to enjoy his dinner.
 However, she had accidentally left her phone in the office.
 Wyatt read a text message from Thomas which asked Sally to keep their conversations private.

 A knock at the door had Shauna and Zoe fleeing to the bedroom.
 Flo opened the door to Wyatt.
 She told him that Hope had offered her a job.
 Wyatt was happy for her.
-He confided in her that Sally may be keeping secrets from him.
+He confided in her, saying that Sally may be keeping secrets from him.
 He also said that his girlfriend seemed to be very intuitive.
 He claimed that Sally seemed to know that he had been thinking a lot about Flo lately.
 Flo grabbed Wyatt’s face and kissed him.
 The two continued to kiss until Shauna walked in.
-He invited Flo for dinner and she accepted.
+He invited Flo to dinner, and she accepted.

 Later, Shauna, Zoe, and Flo agreed that Flo cannot tell Wyatt.
 They believed that he would never forgive her for pretending to be Phoebe’s mother.
 The three ladies made a vow to never tell the truth about Hope’s baby.